anupam1999/Olympics-Data-Analysis/README.md

 # Olympics-Data-Analysis
-Developed  a streamlit web application  which provides \custombold{98-99 percentage} olympic data having overall analysis,country-wise analysis and Athlete wise analysis.
+Developed  a streamlit web application  which provides 98-99 % olympic data having overall analysis,country-wise analysis and Athlete wise analysis.

 ## To run the project follow these simple steps: